 Your gender

-Depending on the type of pricing structure your Medigap policy has, your age and location may play a bigger role in determining your monthly premium.
-Read on to learn about each type of price structure.
+Depending on the type of pricing structure your Medigap policy uses, your age and location may play a bigger role in determining your monthly premium.
+Read on to learn about each type of pricing structure.

 If you have an attained-age-rated Medicare Supplement policy, your monthly premium is based on your current age (the age you’ve “attained”).
 With an attained-age-rated policy, you’ll have lower premiums when you sign up at a younger age, but your premiums increase as you get older.
 Attained-age-rated policies can be tricky because they may have attractive premiums at first, but will become more expensive over time.

-If you have an issue-age-rated Medicare Supplement plan, your monthly premium is based on the age you are when you apply for coverage.
+If you have an issue-age-rated Medicare Supplement plan, your monthly premium is based on the age you are when you enroll in coverage.
 Like an attained-age-rated plan, issue-age-rated policies have lower premiums at a younger age.
-However, while your rates can increase over time due to inflation and other factors, it can’t increase due to age.
+However, while your rates can increase over time due to inflation and other factors, they can’t increase due to age.
 Keep in mind that not all states offer issue-age-rated plans.

 The main difference between an attained-age-rated plan and an issue-age-rated plan is whether or not your premiums can increase due to age.
 The monthly price of an attained-age-rated plan can increase as you get older, but an issue-age-rated plan can’t increase because of age.

-There’s one more type of Medicare Supplement pricing structure that you should know about—community-age-rated.
-If you have a community-rated plan, the premium you pay is the same as everyone else with that same policy, regardless of age.
-Your price can vary based on where you live, your gender, and your smoking status.
+There’s one more type of Medicare Supplement pricing structure that you should know about: community-rated.
+If you have a community-rated plan, the premium you pay is the same as everyone else in your area with that same policy, regardless of age.
+Typically, prices can vary based on your age, your gender, and your smoking status.
+But, with a community-rated Medigap policy, this isn’t the case.

 Like an issue-age-rated policy, your premium will not increase as you age with a community-rated plan.
 Community-rated plans are also not available in every state.